wyattscarpenter/guide-to-c/readme.txt

 5.9.
 Every Other Feature in C

 It's occurred to me that in order to write a more comprehensive guide I would have to spend a lot more time at this than I really care to.
-Having given you a solid basis for understanding what programs are, I now direct you to other guides to C, such as K&R's The C Programming Language or whatever books happen to be on hand.
+Having given you a solid basis for understanding what programs are, I now direct you to other guides to C, such as K&R's The C Programming Language or whatever books happen to be on hand, if you'd like to learn more obscure C features.
 The rest of this guide will deal with a smattering of advanced topics.

 6. Advanced Topics